goldstrike77/ansible-role-linux-kubernetes/README.md

 ##### General parameters
 * `kube_version`: Specify the Kubernetes version.
 * `kube_node_role`: Type of nodes in cluster, master or node.
-* `kube_clustername`: Specify the Kubernetes cluster name.
-* `kube_strictarp`: A boolean to determine whether or not to enable strict ARP.
 * `kube_proxy_ipvs`: A boolean to determine whether or not to run kube-proxy in IPVS mode.
 * `kube_control_plane_endpoint`: The address or DNS name of the API Server load balancer advertise listening on.
 * `kube_control_plane_port`: The port of the API Server load balancer advertise listening on.